xcart/xc5-manual/en/modules/shippingeasy/integrating_your_store_with_shippingeasy.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-12-29 12:54 +0400'
 identifier: ref_KhhQlZLM
-updated_at: 2014-11-12 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Integrating your store with ShippingEasy'
+title: Integrating your store with ShippingEasy
 categories:
   - User manual
+published: true
+order: 120
 ---

 X-Cart's ShippingEasy module requires the SEO-friendly URLs feature for correct operation, so be sure to {% link "enable SEO-friendly URLs" ref_nJxrzFEZ %} at your X-Cart store before you proceed.